 But we need tropical forests for so many more reasons.
 If we want to avoid future pandemics, we need to stop burning our forests.
 Deforestation has been linked to several diseases being spread from malaria to Ebola,.
 A lot of research predicts that future deforestation will increase the likelihood of global pandemics ever further.

 And this is without even mentioning tropical forests roles in weather systems, their importance for biodiversity and that 25% of all medicines have been discovered in the rainforests.
-Did you know that 70 per cent of all cancer drugs comes from the rainforest?
+Did you know that 70 per cent of all cancer drugs come from the rainforest?

-Well the solutions are known today.
+Well, the solutions are known today.

 Size of Wales is working to address these issues through a variety of means.
 We work with Indigenous people to protect forests from exploitation, support businesses to consider their supply chains and are campaigning for changes to law in the UK that would require supplies of goods to address this deforestation.